 There is no doubt the future of gathering health data lies with wearables and mobile apps containing inbuilt personal data permission systems such as those found in Apple Health.
 However, the sensitivity of current mobile health devices limits the amount and precision of data collected, a problem for active clinical trials where medically approved diagnostics are a prerequisite to provide continuous data.
 Continuous data is where multiple data values and different types of measurements are taken continuously over a set range, in this case, clinical trial longevity.
 In theory, this is a wearable that doesn't switch off over many years monitoring multiple health data fields, hypothetically they should provide a range as opposed to a set point in time as the data is unceasing.

 This continuous data is expected to precede the dawn of Continuous Learning (CL), an expanded version of TL using NN or DL, where the machine is progressively learning across infinite data fields and measurements, constantly updating and analyzing, endowed with the ability to pick up any discrepancies in milliseconds.
 CL is expected to produce incredibly sensitive and raw precision- data for participants, furnishing them with individualized whole-system information, as well as raising quality-control for adherence and endpoint results until wearables reach the correct level of exactitude.

-Using AI to raise patient adherence
+Using AI and biometrics to raise patient adherence

-The sensitivity of data collection and adherence using approved medical devices will improve through the use of synthetic biology to build DNA computers that live in the body, able to monitor the whole body, sense disease, and release drugs on command.
+The sensitivity of data collection and adherence using approved medical devices will improve through the use of synthetic biology to build DNA computers that live in the body, able to monitor the whole host system, sense disease, and release drugs on command.
 Easy-to-swallow pill trackers are also being investigated in regards to patient adherence, as are hard-to-fool nanopore wearables utilizing nanoscale precision for various analytes.

 Simulation of AI-based clinical trials to predict outcomes